AqwamCreates/DataPredict/docs/HighValueProjectTutorials/RetentionSystems.md

 # Retention Systems

+### Disclaimer

+* All these models does not require you to add new content; these models can use existing content to optimize your games.

 ## Prediction Models

 * [Creating Time-To-Leave Prediction Model](RetentionSystems/CreatingTimeToLeavePredictionModel.md)

-  * No need to add new content; the model can use existing content to optimize your games.

   * Minimal implementation takes a minimum of 30 minutes using DataPredict™.

 * [Creating Probability-To-Leave Prediction Model](RetentionSystems/CreatingProbabilityToLeavePredictionModel.md)

-  * No need to add new content; the model can use existing content to optimize your games.

   * Minimal implementation takes a minimum of 30 minutes using DataPredict™.